alexc-dft/aim_pot_parser/README.md

 # aim_pot_parser - An AIMPRO potential to .cube format parser
 Scripts for setting up a regular grid of points for AIMPRO potential calculations and parsing the results to the .cube file format

-Please acknowledge the code author(s) (Alex Christison) in works arising from the use of this software.
+Please credit the code author(s) (Alex Christison) in works arising from the use of this software.

 Copyright (c) A Christison 2025 All Rights Reserved.